 EEA Agencies - Rather than solely investing in and installing new pipe infrastructure through the GSEPs, the GSEPs should determine where repairing leak-prone pipe is the better long-term financial and environmental choice.

-HEET – GSP funds can already be spent on advanced leak repair.
-Thus “repair” should be added.
-Additionally since some gas pipes should be taken out of service rather than replaced, “retirement” should also be added.
-The pipes installed should have a reasonable change of being used and useful throughout their lives.
+HEET – To move the Commonwealth beyond gas, repairing and retiring gas pipes are critical actions to help right-size the gas system in a cost-effective manner.

+Repair - GSEP funds can already be spent on advanced leak repair.
+This method reduces emissions on larger diameter pipes for lower cost than replacement.
+For clarity however, “repair” should be changed to “advanced leak repair.”.

-Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation; PowerOptions
+Supported by: Massachusetts Attorney General’s Office; LEAN, NCLC; Conservation Law Foundation; PowerOptions

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid (with clarification); Unitil